About the Life Course Data Initiative

 Pilot Life Course Data Initiative

-The Life Course Data Initiative (LCDI) pilot is being delivered by the ABS, in partnership with the Australian Capital Territory (ACT) Government, South Australian (SA) Government and University of Adelaide’s BetterStart.
+The Life Course Data Initiative (LCDI) pilot is being delivered by the ABS, in partnership with the Australian Capital Territory (ACT) Government, South Australian (SA) Government and Adelaide University’s BetterStart.
 The pilot runs from 2023-24 to 2026-27.

 Key progress highlights

-The pilot Life Course Dataset is being made through safely linking the comprehensive Person Level Integrated Data Asset (PLIDA) to various new datasets, including from ACT and SA, as well as methodological enhancements for analysis of people’s experiences over their life course.
+- The pilot Life Course Dataset became available to researchers of approved LCDI projects from March 2025.
+The Life Course Dataset safely links the comprehensive Person Level Integrated Data Asset (PLIDA) to various new datasets, including from ACT and SA, as well as methodological enhancements for analysis of people’s experiences over their life course.

-LCDI research projects using the Life Course Dataset are being led by the ACT Government, Australian National University (ANU), SA Government, University of Adelaide’s BetterStart and the Life Course Centre.
-A limited number of additional research projects will be delivered as part of the LCDI.
+- LCDI research projects using the Life Course Dataset are being led by the ACT Government, Australian National University (ANU), SA Government, Adelaide University’s BetterStart and the Life Course Centre.

-Two ABS Community Data Liaison Officers (CDLOs) are partnering with community-led and place-based projects to help communities obtain and interpret the data they need.
+- Two ABS Community Data Liaison Officers (CDLOs) are partnering with community-led and place-based projects across Australia to help communities obtain and interpret the data they need.
+Community stories about how the LCDI is helping communities make important decisions are available.

 Overview